replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on November 18, 2024

 ### Bug Fixes {#bug-fixes-v2024-11-18-0}
-* Fixes bug where Helm install instructions would not show on the Customer pages.
+* Fixes bug where Helm install instructions would not show on the Customer pages if KOTS install was not enabled.

 ## v2024.11.13-0